Ariëns Kappers, Cornelius Ubbo

 He became famous with his series "Die vergleichende Anatomie des Nervensystems der Wirbeltiere und des Menschen" (1921), translated as "The comparative anatomy of the nervous system of vertebrates, including man" (1936)

-Historical note: At that time the Dutch BC's mentioned the religion of the parents.
+Historical note: At that time the Dutch the Municipal Archives mentioned the religion of the parents.
 This made the persecution of Jews in the Netherlands a relatively simple administrative job for the Nazi Germany occupants.
 Resistance groups tried to blow up or set on fire Municipal Archives, but they were tiny or to late.
-So finding an medical out way was worthwhile.
+So finding a medical way out was worthwhile.